tim-roberts1/tva/website/docs/design/components/popover.md

 ### Microcopy

 - Popover headings should use sentence casing.
-- Ensure all popover content uses proper capitalization and punctuation, and should be written as a complete sentence.
+- Ensure all popover content uses proper capitalization and punctuation, and should be written as complete sentences.